fastapi/sqlmodel/docs/tutorial/fastapi/multiple-models.md

 We have been using the same `Hero` model to declare the schema of the data we receive in the API, the table model in the database, and the schema of the data we send back in responses.

-But in most of the cases there are slight differences, let's use multiple models to solve it.
+But in most of the cases, there are slight differences.
+Let's use multiple models to solve it.

 Here you will see the main and biggest feature of **SQLModel**. 😎